Psychological Care for

 About Dr. Jennifer Hahm

 Finding time and opportunities to care for ourselves can be incredibly challenging in today's busy and demanding world.
-I believe therapy offers a dedicated space for self-care, providing the support and tools needed to improve this essential practice.
-Therapy can help individuals identify and clarify their goals, values, and the various elements that contribute to their well-being, recognizing that these aspects vary from person to person.
+I believe therapy offers a dedicated space for self-care, providing support and tools to strengthen this essential practice.
+It can help individuals clarify their goals, values, and the elements that contribute to their well-being, with recognition that these aspects look different for each person.

-I am dedicated to supporting this journey by offering active listening, psychological knowledge, empathy, compassion, and insights into behavioral patterns and tendencies.
+I am committed to supporting this journey through active listening, psychological knowledge, empathy, compassion, and insights into behavioral patterns and tendencies.
 I hold a master’s degree in Clinical Psychology from the Michigan School of Psychology (2012) and a Ph.D. in Counseling Psychology from Western Michigan University (2018).
 My experience spans therapy and psychological assessment in psychiatric inpatient units, academic medical centers, universities, and outpatient practice settings.

 Therapy can be a space where you invest in yourself—one of the highest forms of self-care.